The latest episode of #RYTHMConnect discussed creating a gender-equal world free of bias and discrimination.

 Rozana chimed in, “Look at the annual performance of women in projects or team-making discussions.
 You can then see the impact of women in decision-making and its effect on the company when you compare it annually.”

-Datin Sri Umayal concluded the discussion with the statement, “We want to break the bias for men and women to come together as one.
-We want to share that equal partnership whether you are husband and wife, brother and sister, or a friend to each other.
+Datin Sri Umayal concluded the discussion by stating, “We want to break the bias for men and women to come together as one.
+We want to share that equal partnership, whether you are husband and wife, brother and sister, or a friend to each other.
 We must learn to respect each other’s strengths and weaknesses and have empathy, love, compassion, and tolerance for one another.”

 Watch the ‘#BreakTheBias to Achieve Gender Equality for a Better World’ discussion in the video below: